Competitive Mathematics — Factorization

 Excerpt:

-This article draws heavily on the content from 《数学奥林匹克小丛书》 and incorporates some personal insights and reorganization.
-Therefore, it can be regarded as a set of notes rather than an entirely original work.
+This article is based extensively on the content of 《数学奥林匹克小丛书》, supplemented by my own insights and reorganized to cover additional topics not addressed in the original text.
+Therefore, it should be regarded as a newly compiled set of notes rather than a completely original work.

 Thumbnail:

-Note: This article draws heavily on the content from 《数学奥林匹克小丛书》 and incorporates some personal insights and reorganization.
-Therefore, it can be regarded as a set of notes rather than an entirely original work.
+Note: This article is based extensively on the content of 《数学奥林匹克小丛书》, supplemented by my own insights and reorganized to cover additional topics not addressed in the original text.
+Therefore, it should be regarded as a newly compiled set of notes rather than a completely original work.

 Basics